Your Texas Healthcare Lawyers

 We can also help your health care business with the suite of general small business services.
 These include:

-- Assistance with mergers, acquisitions, and other transactions;
+- Assistance with mergers, acquisitions, selling your medical practice, and other transactions;

 - Contract drafting, negotiations, and review;